zumbarq/file2knowledge/README.md

 ## Things You Should Know

 >[!NOTE]
-> Don't forget to specify the search path for the GenAI wrapper.
+> Make sure to correctly set the **search path** to the `DelphiGenAI` wrapper in your Delphi project settings.
+This is required for proper compilation and integration.

 ![Preview](https://github.com/MaxiDonkey/file2knowledge/blob/main/Images/Genai_path.png?raw=true "Preview")